Emil-Suleymanli/REST-API/README.md

 Project Title: REST API service

 Python REST API service with Flask that enables to list, create, retrieve and identify if palindrome, update and delete a message.
 Runs on port 8080

+HOW TO INSTALL:
+- sudo apt install python-pip
+- pip install flask

+HOW TO USE:
 On the browser or using Postman:

 - To list the messages: